 In 1991, the Verhey’s bought an old schoolhouse built in the 1960’s with dreams of what the site might one day become.
 Time passed and the couple laid those dreams to rest in deciding to sell the schoolhouse.
 Much to their chagrin, a property sale never finalized but the building fell into disrepair – a reminder of wasted time and resources.
 Two decades after the original purchase, the schoolhouse was redeemed to accommodate a PET cart assembly line and the needs of a growing organization.

 Volunteers from the community stirred themselves to support the “PET Cart Project” both physically and financially.
-Mrs. Verhey fondly shares, “Pete was known in the community so people trusted his judgment about things.
-[People of the community] trusted Pete with their money so they were willing to trust him with this project.”
+Carol fondly shares, “Pete was known in the community being a banker for 40 years, so people trusted his judgment.
+The people of the Pella community trusted Pete with their money so they were willing to trust him with this project.”

 (“L”) Elriner St. Louis, PET Cart Technician